When a language model writes, what is it actually doing?

 Reflection frame — human, machine, system, ethics, pedagogy.
 Share one evidence-based claim and one question.

-Participants can complete the whole session with only the visualizer, ELIZA, and pre-generated comparison examples — no logging into or prompting a live LLM.
+Participants can complete the whole session with only the visualizer, ELIZA, and frozen comparison examples — no logging into or prompting a live LLM.
+The comparison text should not be attributed to a named model because its original provenance was not preserved.
 Opting out of direct AI use never means opting out of the camp.